Silver half dollars, like their larger silver dollar counterparts, are big silver coins that are popular collectibles and investment tools.

 #3 – Silver Half Dollars Can Be Found In Bank Rolls

 While we don’t see many half dollars in circulation anymore, they’re still pretty easy to find at your local bank.
 What’s more, it’s relatively easy to find silver half dollars if you look enough.

-Check out the video below on finding silver half dollars in bank rolls!
+Here’s a video about finding silver half dollars in bank rolls:

 Everybody loves silver dollars, right?
 So with all the attention on the bigger silver pieces, many half dollars are simply being ignored by silver dollar-minded coin collectors and investors.